esl lesson ideas for beginners

 • Talking about favorites: “What is your favorite color?”
 “My favorite color is ___.”

 To make this interactive, students can answer individually, in pairs, or with a puppet as the “student.”
 English Bright ESL Lessons integrate speaking prompts throughout the lesson, guiding teachers on when and how to ask questions.
 The interactive features ensure that every student gets a chance to speak, even in online classes.
+This highlights puppet-based learning for classroom teachers.

 7. Phonics and Pronunciation Practice